How to read file in linux command line?

 Facebook Twitter LinkedIn Telegram Whatsapp

-by cathrine_goyette , a month ago
+by cathrine_goyette , 2 years ago

 @brock